Tch1b0/quick-poll/README.md

 ## About

-Quick Poll is using [WebSockets](https://de.wikipedia.org/wiki/WebSocket) to immediately transmit and evaluate the entries of the poll
+Quick Poll is using [WebSockets](https://de.wikipedia.org/wiki/WebSocket) to immediately transmit and evaluate the entries of the poll.

+Want to know more?
+You can read [my blog article](https://johannespour.de/projects/737780898).

 ## Host